develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-loaded-dice.markdown

 would create the dream team that always wins.
 But in reality, Theo plays miserably when Tim is in the team (maybe because Tim married his ex-girlfriend?) and Jack plays way better with his identical twin Joe on board and so on.
-For this reason, to find the best team you would might want to occasionally try to add someone to the team that is not the best option measured by plain score.
+For this reason, to find the best team you would might want to occasionally try to add someone to the team who is not the best option measured by plain score.
 There might be hidden synergies!